ArcticTechnology/PythonStarterPackage/README.md

 * PyPi: https://pypi.org/project/PythonStarterPackage/

 ## Prerequisites
 For Windows, it is recommended to run this app on a Linux emulation layer such as the Git Bash terminal.
 See the "Instructions for Git Bash" section for details.
-In addition to Git Bash you will also need to install Python3 and Pip3 as described below.
+In addition to Git Bash, make sure you also have Python3 and Pip3 as described below.

-For Mac and Linux, this app should work out of the box on the Linux or Mac terminal, but you must have Python3 and Pip3 as described below.
+For Mac and Linux, this app should work out of the box on the Linux or Mac terminal, but make sure you also have Python3 and Pip3 as described below.

-This app requires the following:
+Requirements:
 * Python3 (version 3.8 or greater) - Install Python3 here: [https://www.python.org/downloads/].
 Check version with: ```python3 --version```.
 * Pip3 (version 20.2.1 or greater) - Make sure to install python3-pip in order to use pip install.
 Check version with: ```pip3 --version```.